altimmons/LangNotes/Linux/ShellNotes.md

 1.  $ mroe filename

-Luckily, the folks who wrote bash weren’t the greatest typists either.
+Luckily, the folks who wrote bash weren't the greatest typists either.
 In bash, you can fix typos in the previous command with a circumflex (^) or "hat."
 Consider the following:

 $ vi /etc/Somefile.conf #(oops!)